 Personal data is processed in accordance with Article 5(1)(a) of Regulation (EU) 2018/1725, which states that ‘processing is necessary for the performance of a task carried out in the public interest’.

-Personal data is collected and processed in accordance with the contract signed between the Project Contracting Authority, namely the Executive Agency for Small and Medium-sized Enterprises (EASME)., and the University of Alicante, Development Solutions Europe Ltd., SD Policies Limited, Eurochambres Association des Chambres de Commerce et d’Industrie européennes and Technopolis Forschungs und Beratngsgesellschaft m.b.H.
+Personal data is collected and processed in accordance with the contract signed between the Project Contracting Authority, namely the European Innovation Council and SMEs Executive Agency (EISMEA), and the University of Alicante, Development Solutions Europe Ltd., SD Policies Limited, Eurochambres Association des Chambres de Commerce et d’Industrie européennes and Technopolis Forschungs und Beratngsgesellschaft m.b.H.